spiceai/quickstarts/rds-postgresql/README.md

-### Follow these steps to get started with AWS RDS for PostgreSQL as a Data Backend.
+### Follow these steps to get started with federated SQL query against AWS RDS for PostgreSQL.

 **Step 1.** Navigate to your AWS RDS PostgreSQL instance in the AWS Management Console.